-College and Career Readiness - 702
+College Readiness - 702

-This course exposes students to the requirements and skills needed to continue their education and/or develop their career paths beyond Philo High School.
-The course will focus on helping students decide what life path they will pursue after high school.
-While taking CCR, students will be exposed to different types of post-secondary education options (4-year traditional, 2-year military and technical career based, etc.).
-Some of the skills students will learn are: how to fill out an application, how to interview, what they need to obtain funding for their education and they will be exposed to different career paths.
-This course will help the students at Philo High School make the transition from high school student to productive career oriented adults.
+This course exposes students to the requirements and skills needed to continue their education beyond Philo High School.
+The course will focus on helping students decide what post-secondary life path they will pursue after high school.
+While taking College Readiness, students will be exposed to different types of post-secondary education options (4-year traditional, 2-year, military and technical career based, etc.).
+Some of the skills students will learn are: understanding the Free Application for Federal Student Aid (FAFSA), how to fill out and locate scholarship applications, how to interview for a scholarship, applying to a college/university, what they need to obtain funding wise for their education, cost cutting measures, and they will be exposed to different career paths.
+This course will help the students at Philo High School make the transition from high school student to productive post-secondary oriented adults.